roykim2005/roykim2005.github.io/index.md

 Welcome!
 I am an undergraduate Physics and Aerospace Engineering major at UT Austin.

-My goal is to pursue a PhD in Physics, contributing to the intersection of **theoretical modeling** and **experimental systems design**.
+My goal is to pursue a PhD in Physics, contributing to the intersection of theory and experiments.
+I have a huge interest in applications of physics in engineering and other interdisciplinary fields.

 I am also involved in small-scale space systems research, particularly a **3U CubeSat project** focusing on physics-oriented applications.